jaljo/articles/text-editor/text-editor-002-en.md

 The text editor is composed of two distinct sets of tools:
 - the paragraph toolbox (displayed when the cursor is on an empty paragraph)
-- and the text toolbox (displayed when a text is selected)
+- the text toolbox (displayed when a text is selected)

 ![paragraph toolbox](/images/text-editor/paragraph-toolbox.png)
 *The paragraph toolbox*